hackforla/ndoch-2017/README.md

 Goal for participants: *Tell a story about Los Angeles using data.*

-"Fall into Data"? :)

-* 9/23/17 - Kickoff Event introduces people to civic data sources, storytelling, and analyzing data.
+* 9/23/17 - National Day will be the kickoff event.
+The goal will be to introduce people to civic data sources, storytelling, and analyzing data in order to get participants thinking about how they would tell a story using data.
-* Weekly Civic Hack Nights - participants can have a space to work, bounce around ideas, and get technical help.
+* Weekly Civic Hack Nights - At National Day, we'll introduce the weekly hack nights as a space to work, bounce around ideas, and get technical help.
 * TBD Oct./Nov.
-Date - SCDC Public Launch Event - participants present their story pitches, and stories get published.
+Date - Events culminate in the SCDC Public Launch Event, where participants get to present the story pitches they've been working on.

+The event's theme is **Education**.
+Prep to do:

-The event will be structured around a theme with specific questions posed to attendees to answer or think about.
-We'll need to gather experts and compile references/guides about the data.
+* Specific questions posed to attendees to answer or think about.
+* Compile references/guides about the data.

 CCF would like to introduce the idea of being part of a larger community around civic data.
 The stories can involve data visualizations.

 Planning will involve weekly 30-minute calls up until the event.
 Organizers will be split up to focus on production and programming.